(Image: children and older singers at Goldies WW1 centenary project launch, copyright: Golden-Oldies Charitable Trust)

 There are lots of projects planned in Bath & North East Somerset to mark the 100th anniversary of World War One.
 Projects which are keen to involve local people are listed below.
 To view the full WW1 centenary events calendar use this link.

 Some of the finest and most moving poetry ever written dates from the First World War.
 A series of annual poetry evenings marking the centenary of each year of the conflict has been organised by Bath & North East Somerset Council in association with Bath Poetry Cafe.
 The first event 'Poetry 1914' was held on Armistice Day in 2014 and attracted a large, appreciative audience.
 'Poetry 1915: The Darkness and The Thunder and the Rain', 'Voices 1916: Requiem for the World' and 'Voices 1917: Returning We Hear the Larks' were equally well received.
-'Voices 1918: Remembrance Day' is the last in the series and will take place on 31 October 2018 at the Bath Royal Literary and Scientific Institution.
-Details will be posted on the WW1 Centenary events calendar nearer the time.
+'Voices 1918: Remembrance Day' is the last in the series and will take place at 7.30pm on 31 October 2018 at the Bath Royal Literary and Scientific Institution.
+Details of the free event are on the event flyer.
+For other local WW1-themed events see the WW1 Centenary events calendar.

 Keynsham Town Council and Keynsham in Bloom have joined forces on a project to create a huge cascade of knitted poppies on the tower of St John's Church in the town to mark the centenary of the Armistice and remember those who sacrificed their lives in the First World War.
 They are hoping thousands of poppies will be made by local people for the cascade, which will be installed on a net on the Church tower from 5 November 2018.
 Knitting patterns and wool can be collected from the Town Council offices or the pattern can be downloaded online.
 Poppies are being collected at the Town Council until 19 October 2018.
 See the Keynsham Poppy Cascade knitting appeal poster for futher details.